+Indeed, it is the unique classifying condition for this problem, which should additionally be split with respect to~$u$ depending on values of the parameters~$n$ and~$m$.
+It follows from~\eqref{EqRdfghClassifyingConditionForConsLaws} that equation~\eqref{eqRDfghPowerG1} possesses nontrivial conserved vectors only for the special values of~$n$ and~$m$, namely, if

+We exclude the cases $(0,0)$ and $(0,1)$ from the consideration since they correspond to linear equations of the form~\eqref{eqRDfghPowerG1}.
+In all the classification cases except those with $m=0$ we obtain the equation $F^0_t+G^0_x=0$ and hence we can assume up to equivalence of conserved vectors that then $F^0=G^0=0$.
+It is obvious that the conserved vector with $\Phi=0$ is trivial.
+Therefore, for nonzero conservation laws the corresponding value of the parameterizing function~$\Phi$ should also be nonzero.

 1. $m=n+1$.
-Equation~\eqref{EqRdfghClassifyingConditionForConsLaws} is split to two equations $\Phi_t=0$ and $\Phi_{xx}+(n+1)h\Phi=0$, i.e. $\Phi$ depends only on $x$ and runs the set of solutions of the second equation which is homogeneous linear second-order ordinary differential one. $\Phi=C_1x+C_2$ if $n=-1$.
+Then equation~\eqref{EqRdfghClassifyingConditionForConsLaws} is split into two equations, $\Phi_t=0$ and $\Phi_{xx}+(n+1)h\Phi=0$, i.e., $\Phi$~depends only on $x$ and runs through the set of solutions of the second equation, which is a homogeneous linear second-order ordinary differential equation. $\Phi=C_1x+C_2$ if $n=-1$.